What services does DLS offer?

 For instructors of languages less commonly taught, the minimum qualifications may also be a bachelor’s degree and completion of a DLS comprehensive foreign language instructor-training program that includes a practicum component with instructor classroom observations and evaluations.

 Instructional staff also must have ILR proficiency of at least level 3 in the language that they are teaching.

 Yes, DLS teaches English with one-on-one and small group options.
 Class size is a maximum of six students to maximize student speaking time and provide personalized attention from the teacher.
 Our programs cover all language levels, from beginner to advanced, and offer specialized courses to fit your individual goals.

 Is DLS accredited?

-We are in the process of becoming accredited by the Accrediting Council for Continuing Education & Training (ACCET).
+As of 2022, DLS is accredited by the Accrediting Council for Continuing Education & Training (ACCET) for three years and will follow the ACCET schedule for maintaining this status.
 The U.S. Department of Education recognizes ACCET as a reliable authority on educational quality, evaluating and enhancing the delivery of continuing education.

 Where can I take classes?

 Anywhere in the world!
 We have in-person training locations in Arlington and Herndon, Virginia, and in Elkridge, Maryland.
 We also accommodate in-person training at client site and have Partner Schools around the world.

 Yes, DLS is able to conduct language training completely online.
 Seamlessly collaborate with your instructor via our interactive video conferencing platform.
 Utilize our online learning management system and attend virtual events for a robust training experience.